casppix/portal/README.md

 For all the communication between Django and React, Django REST Framework is used

-MUI was used to create some UI
+MUI is used to create some UI

 Project is not finished graphically